zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 ![](./images/oascdb1.png " ")

 ### Prerequisites  ###
-Below data objects with data present in Converged Database.
-And since OAS recognizes data in relational format , views have been created on the base tables of JSON and XML type.
+The below pre-loaded data objects are present in Converged Database.
+And since, OAS recognizes data in relational format, views have been created on the base tables of JSON and XML type.

 | ObjectName  | ObjectType  | DataType  | Description  |